Researchers Train Algorithm to Scan Tongue and Find Disease Patterns

 Final Thoughts

-As for how soon we may expect to see the screening technique in clinics and hospitals, Al-Naji says he hopes it will be in the next few years.
+As for how soon we may expect to see the screening technique in clinics and hospitals, Al-Naji says he hopes that it will be in the next few years.

 Emma is an acupuncture physician and has written extensively about health for multiple publications over the past decade.
 She is now a health reporter for The Epoch Times, covering Eastern medicine, nutrition, trauma, and lifestyle medicine.